josephchancey/crypto-clustering/README.md

 ![PCA-Plot](img/k_means_elbow.png)

 # Conclusion Statement
-The T-SNE feature plut and the K-Means elbow plot suggests that there is 'potentially' a meaningful cluster in this dataset.
-However, I will conclude by saying there is not enough here to support meaningful clistering, regardless of potential value.
-Our elbow chart trends downwards with no elbow point to suggest a meaningful selection value.
-An optimal point for K-Mean selection using the elbow plot would be 6.
-However, this wouldn't yield good results as the elbow persists downwards.
+The T-SNE feature plot and the K-Means elbow plot suggests that there is not a meaningful cluster in this dataset.
+I will conclude by saying there is not enough here to support meaningful clustering.
+Our elbow chart trends downwards with no elbow point to suggest a selection value that could be worth-while.
+The closest value we have is 6 on the k Means plot, but that elbow point does not stabilize and still trends downards linearly.
 In short, there is not enough of a 'elbow' in our K-Means plot to signify a meaningful cluster in this dataset.
-Although 6 'maybe' used, it is not recommended based on what is seen here.
+Although 6 'could' be used, it is not recommended and likely would not lead to anything of value.
+Therefore, there is no meaningful cluster in this dataset.